Best Approximate Quantum Compiling Problems: Gradient descent

 Note that the gradient computation makes up the majority of the computation and memory complexity.
 Specifically, we have to compute $\partialk \Vct(\btheta)$ for each $k\in\{1, \dots,p\}$, each of which takes the same number of flops to compute as $\Vct(\btheta)$.
 To compute the matrix for a single layer, via the kronecker product, takes $O(d^2)$ flops.
 To multiply two matrices takes $O(d^3)$ flops.
 There are $L$ layers so the total computational complexity for $\Vct(\btheta)$ is $O(Ld^3)$.
 Thus, computing $\partialk \Vct(\btheta)$ from scratch for each $k\in\{1, \dots,p\}$ comes out to $O(L^2d^3 )$.
 The memory complexity is $O(L+d^2)$.
 Since this is the dominant part of the algorithm, the total computational complexity is $O(L^2d^3 T)$ (where $T$ is the number of iterations) and the memory complexity is $O(L+d^2)$.

-Fortunately, it is possible to trade-off between the computational and memory complexity.
-Instead of computing $\partialk \Vct(\btheta)$ from scratch for each $k\in\{1, \dots,p\}$, we can store each of the intermediate matrix computations.
+Fortunately, it is possible to trade-off between the computational and memory complexity. \cmt{We do this in a similar way to backpropogation, the algorithm for computing the gradient of the loss of a feedforward neural network applied to a sample point \cite{goodfellow2016deep}, which is an example of reverse mode automatic differentiation \cite{linnainmaa1976taylor}.} Instead of computing $\partialk \Vct(\btheta)$ from scratch for each $k\in\{1, \dots,p\}$, we can store each of the intermediate matrix computations.
 Specifically, we can compute the matrix for each layer, taking $O(Ld^2)$ flops and storage.
 Then we can compute the matrix multiplications from both the right and left, storing the intermediate outputs.
 That takes $O(Ld^3)$ flops and $O(Ld^2)$ storage.
 Then, we compute four new versions of each layer corresponding to the partial derivative of each of the four parameters in a layer.
 This takes $O(Ld^2)$ flops and storage again.
 Finally, for the partial derivative of each parameter, we make only two matrix computations, taking $O(Ld^3)$ flops and $O(d^2)$ storage (since we don't store all $p$ matrices at once, we multiply them by $U$ and compute the real part of the trace to get a real number).
 Thus, this way of computing the gradient descent iterates amounts to $O(Ld^3T)$ flops and $O(Ld^2)$ storage.
-The reduction in computational complexity from $L^2$ to $L$ is significant since $L$ is often exponential in the number of qubits.
+The reduction in computational complexity from $L^2$ to $L$ is significant since $L$ \cmt{can be} exponential in the number of qubits. \cmt{In particular, when the goal is exactly compiling general unitary matrices, we need $L=\Omega(4^n)=\Omega(d^2)$.
+On the other hand, if the goal is exactly compiling specific unitary matrices or approximately compiling general unitary matrices, $L$ may be smaller.
+For example, to exactly compile the Toffoli gate, we only need $L=\Omega(n)=\Omega(\log_2(d))$.}

 These analyses of the computation and memory complexity of gradient descent are for its implementation on a classical computer.
 However, it can be implemented on a quantum computer as well.
 Algorithm 3 of \cite{khatri2019} explains how to implement it using the power-of-two-qubits circuit.
 While this is a possibility, we do not follow it here.